What is Addison’s Disease?

 Addison’s Disease is primarily a deficiency of hormones produced by the adrenal glands.
-There is increased
+There is increased excretion of salt.

 Causes of Addison’s Disease

-The common Causes of Addison’s Disease :
+Clinical Features of Addison’s Disease

-Symptoms of Addison’s Disease
+Management of Addison’s Disease

 Hormone replacement in hospital.